 Discount.
-The difference between the principal amount of a security and its issue the cost price where the issue price is lower than the principal amount of a security and its maturity when quoted at lower than face value.
-A security selling below original offering price shortly after sale also is considered to be at a discount.
+The difference between the principal amount of a security and its issue price where the issue price is lower than the principal amount.

 Discount securities.
 Non-interest bearing money market instruments that are issued at a discount and redeemed at maturity for full face value, e.g., U.S. Treasury bills.